aimg-chromo/mindgames-starter-kit/README.md

 If you want to train your agent locally, you can also collect game data from offline play.
 The `offline_play.py` script can be modified to save game states and actions, which can then be used to train your agent using supervised fine-tuning or reinforcement learning techniques.

-## Competition Tracks

-The Mind Games Challenge features two distinct competition tracks:

-### Competition Divisions

-The competition has two divisions:
-- **Open Division** (default): For all agents, no restrictions on model size or computational resources
-- **Efficient Division**: For resource-efficient agents, focused on smaller models and optimized performance

-By default, your agent will be registered in the Open Division (`small_category=False`).
-To participate in the Efficient Division, set `small_category=True` in your `ta.make_mgc_online` call.

 ### ⚠️ Important: Multiple Model Submissions

 **Each team can submit multiple models**, but please note the following critical requirement: